Edward Bernays: Death and legacy

 Edward Bernays died in 1995 at the age of 103, in his Cambridge, Massachusetts home.
 In his obituary, The New York Times said that "Over the years, he was instrumental in the formation of opinion-shaping methods that were used on behalf of many business and industrial enterprises, welfare and civic groups, and governments at home and abroad."

 Near his 100th birthday, he led an unsuccessful campaign to pass legislation in Massachusetts and other states requiring public relations practitioners to be licensed.

 Much of Bernays's reputation today stems from his persistent public relations campaign to build his own reputation as "America's No. 1 Publicist".
 During his active years, many of his peers in the industry were offended by Bernays's continuous self-promotion.
 According to Scott Cutlip, "Bernays was a brilliant person who had a spectacular career, but, to use an old-fashioned word, he was a braggart."

 Bernays attracted positive and negative attention for his grand statements about the role of public relations in society.
 Reviewers praised Crystallizing Public Opinion (1923) as a pioneering study of the importance of something called public opinion.
 Propaganda (1928) drew more criticism for its advocacy of mass manipulation.

 In the 1930s, his critics became more harsh.
 As the leading figure in public relations and a notorious advocate of "propaganda", Bernays was compared to European fascists such as Joseph Goebbels and Adolf Hitler.
 (Bernays wrote in his 1965 autobiography that Goebbels read and used his books.)

 Rather than retreating from the spotlight, Bernays continued to play up his ideas—for example, stating in a 1935 speech to the Financial Advertisers Association that strong men (including publicists) should become human symbols to lead the masses.
 On other occasions he tempered this message with the idea that, while propaganda is inevitable, the democratic system allows a pluralism of propaganda, while fascist systems offer only a single official propaganda.

 At the same time, Bernays was praised for his apparent success, wisdom, foresight, and influence as an originator of public relations.

-While opinions ranged negative to positive, there was widespread agreement that propaganda had a powerful effect on the public mind.
+While opinions ranged from negative to positive, there was widespread agreement that propaganda had a powerful effect on the public mind.
 According to John Stauber and Sheldon Rampton, in a published review of Larry Tye's biography of Bernays:

 It is impossible to fundamentally grasp the social, political, economic and cultural developments of the past 100 years without some understanding of Bernays and his professional heirs in the public relations industry.
 PR is a 20th-century phenomenon, and Bernays—widely eulogized as the "father of public relations" at the time of his death in 1995—played a major role in defining the industry's philosophy and methods.

 The Edward L Bernays Foundation, founded in 1949, is still active and incorporated in Northampton, Massachusetts.